Bright Futures is a national health promotion and prevention initiative led by the American Academy of Pediatrics. (brightfutures.aap.org)

 Chart Note Templates:

 Bright Futures 4th Edition updated the AAP’s recommendations for well visits.
 PCC reviewed these updates and created new Bright Futures 4th Edition protocols.
-You can work with your Client Advocate to install them on your system.
+You can work with your Client Advocate and follow these instructions to install them on your system.

 Questions and Guidelines: Bright Futures 4th Edition places an increased focus on the social determinants of health.